Hindi cinema: Casts and crews

-Dialogues and lyrics
+Scripts, dialogues, and lyrics

-In Hindi films, scripts, dialogues and song lyrics might be written by different people.
+Film scripts (known as dialogues in Indian English) and their song lyrics are often written by different people.
 Earlier, scripts were usually written in an unadorned Hindustani, which would be understood by the largest possible audience.
 Post-Independence, Hindi films tended to use a colloquial register of Hindustani, mutually intelligible by Hindi and Urdu speakers, but the use of the latter has declined over years.
 Some films have used regional dialects to evoke a village setting, or archaic Urdu in medieval historical films.
 A number of the dominant early scriptwriters of Hindi cinema primarily wrote in Urdu; Salim-Javed wrote in Urdu script, which was then transcribed by an assistant into Devanagari script so Hindi readers could read them.
 During the 1970s, Urdu writers Krishan Chander and Ismat Chughtai said that "more than seventy-five per cent of films are made in Urdu" but were categorised as Hindi films by the government.
 Encyclopedia of Hindi Cinema noted a number of top Urdu writers for preserving the language through film.
 Urdu poetry has strongly influenced Hindi film songs, whose lyrics also draw from the ghazal tradition (filmi-ghazal).
 According to Javed Akhtar in 1996, despite the loss of Urdu in Indian society, Urdu diction dominated Hindi film dialogue and lyrics.

 In her book, The Cinematic ImagiNation, Jyotika Virdi wrote about the presence and decline of Urdu in Hindi films.
 Virdi notes that although Urdu was widely used in classic Hindi cinema decades after partition because it was widely taught in pre-partition India, its use has declined in modern Hindi cinema: "The extent of Urdu used in commercial Hindi cinema has not been stable ... the ultimate victory of Hindi in the official sphere has been more or less complete.
 This decline of Urdu is mirrored in Hindi films ...
 It is true that many Urdu words have survived and have become part of Hindi cinema's popular vocabulary.
 But that is as far as it goes.
-The fact is, for the most part, popular Hindi cinema has forsaken the florid Urdu that was part of its extravagance and retained a 'residual' Urdu", affected by an aggressive state policy that promoted a Sanskritized version of Hindi as the national language."
+The fact is, for the most part, popular Hindi cinema has forsaken the florid Urdu that was part of its extravagance and retained a 'residual' Urdu, affected by an aggressive state policy that promoted a Sanskritized version of Hindi as the national language."